Signal¶

 Signal Protocol Design Goals¶

-Aims to provide end-to-end encrypted (E2EE) conversations for asynchronous (mobile) messaging, as well as a series of other (informally stated) security properties, such as the following three:
+Aims to provide end-to-end encrypted (E2EE) conversations for asynchronous (mobile) messaging, as well as a series of other (informally stated) security properties, such as:

 1. Perfect Forward Secrecy (PFS): After a session has been established, this property ensures that an attacker that compromises one device (and thus has access to the long- and medium-term secrets) is not able to learn anything about the keys derived in previous sessions.
 In other words, the attacker is not able to decrypt previously sent messages he might have recorded in transit.

-1. (Offline) Deniability: Refers to the ability that a party can deny having participated in a particular communication session in retrospect.
-Assuming a communication session between Alice and Bob.
-Given a transcript of the communication it should not be possible for Bob to convince a third party that Alice has participated knowingly in the session.
+1. (Offline) Deniability: Refers to the ability that a party can deny having participated in a particular communication session in retrospect (sometimes also referred to as repudiation).
+Assuming a communication session between Alice and Bob, given a transcript of the communication it should not be possible for Bob to convince a third party that Alice has participated knowingly in the session.

 Signal Protocol Overview¶